-1. To prevail on a Brady claim on appeal or in post-conviction proceedings, a defendant must establish that (a) the prosecution was in possession (actual or constructive) of favorable information, (b) the prosecution failed to disclose this information to the defense in a timely fashion or at all, and (c) the withheld favorable information was material to the outcome of the trial.
+- 1. To prevail on a Brady claim on appeal or in post-conviction proceedings, a defendant must establish that (a) the prosecution was in possession (actual or constructive) of favorable information, (b) the prosecution failed to disclose this information to the defense in a timely fashion or at all, and (c) the withheld favorable information was material to the outcome of the trial.
 Strickler, 527 U.S. at 281-82.
 The notion of "materiality" is the attempt by courts to quantify the importance of withheld information or, put another way, the prejudice to the defense at trial from the suppression or delayed disclosure of this information.
 Bagley, 473 U.S. at 682 (Brady information is "material" "if there is a reasonable probability that, had the evidence been disclosed to the defense, the result of the proceeding would have been different.").
 This means, therefore, whether there is a reasonable chance that one juror might have had a reasonable doubt.
 United States v.
 Agurs, 427 U.S. 97, 112 (1976) ("[I]f the omitted evidence creates a reasonable doubt that did not otherwise exist, constitutional error has been committed.").

-- 2. The pretrial materiality calculus presents distinct challenges and considerations. - a.
+"The reasonable probability standard does not require a showing that it is more likely than not the defendant would have been acquitted."
+Vaughn, 93 A.2d at 1262. - 2.
+The pretrial materiality calculus presents distinct challenges and considerations. - a.
 Pretrial, it is difficult if not impossible to say what the importance of any one piece of withheld favorable information is to the outcome of a trial-because the trial has yet to occur. - b.
-Pretrial, the prosecution's focus should be to ensure that the due process guarantee is fulfilled-not to conduct speculative, ex ante assessments of prejudice if certain information is strategically withheld. - Accordingly, the Supreme Court and the D.C.
-Court of Appeals have recognized that the pre-trial materiality assessment differs from-and encompasses more information than19 the materiality assessment made on appellate review or in post-conviction proceedings.
-See IV.B infra.
+Pretrial, the prosecution's focus should be to ensure that the due process guarantee is fulfilled-not to conduct speculative, ex ante assessments of prejudice if certain information is strategically withheld. - 3.
+Accordingly, the Supreme Court and the D.C.
+Court of Appeals have recognized that the pre-trial materiality assessment differs from-and encompasses more information than 19